Ysgol Bro Dinefwr, Carmarthen

 The success of the field walking meant that plans to dig test‐pits across the area went ahead.
 This involved more opportunities for local volunteers to join in, but were more targeted.

-In order to ensure that the findings at Ysgol Bro Dinefwr continue to be communicated to an audience encompassing academics and the wider general public we will be working to prepare the following:
+To ensure that the findings at Ysgol Bro Dinefwr continue to be communicated to an audience encompassing academics and the wider general public AB Heritage prepared:

 e‐Book - prepared for the general public